ayyanm/ArduinoCar/README.md

 # ArduinoCar
-Built and wired Arduino vehicle.
-Programmed it in C++ to avoid hitting obstacles using sensors, and to respond to an IR Remote.
+Built, wired and programmed an Arduino vehicle.
+Used C++ to program it to avoid hitting obstacles using its sensors, and to respond to an IR Remote.